Superconductivity studied by solving ab initio low-energy effective Hamiltonians for carrier doped CaCuO$_2$, Bi$_2$Sr$_2$CuO$_6$, Bi$_2$Sr$_2$CaCu$_2$O$_8$, and HgBa$_2$CuO$_4$: Results beyond ab initio : interaction dependence of superconducting order

 The results show that the SC order parameter can be enhanced with the amount of around 30\% from the {\it ab initio} value when the interaction parameter is tuned to $\alpha\sim 1.2$ for (i) and around 20\% at $\alpha=\xi\sim 1.2$ for (ii), which may allow $T_{c} ^{\rm opt}$ as much as $\sim 130\text{--}140\, \text{K}$, when compared to the {\it ab initio} results for CaCuO$_2$.

 In the tuning (iii), we find that the order parameter further increases up to $F_{\rm SC}^{\infty}\sim 0.22$ by decreasing $\xi$, which is twice as large as the {\it ab initio} case.
-However, we keep in mind that onsite and offsite interactions cannot independently be controlled in the usual experimental conditions.
-The present result offers a guide to enhance the SC in designing artificial structure and metamaterials including surface and interface, where quicker screening of the offsite interaction is desirable by keeping the onsite interaction at the optimal value (in this case $\alpha=1.2$).
+However, we keep in mind that on-site and off-site interactions cannot independently be controlled in the usual experimental conditions.
+The present result offers a guide to enhance the SC in designing artificial structure and metamaterials including surface and interface, where quicker screening of the off-site interaction is desirable by keeping the on-site interaction at the optimal value (in this case $\alpha=1.2$).

-Another limitation to be considered is the competition with the stripe and AF order.
-As far as we restrict the onsite interaction within the {\it ab initio} range, the SC energy is always lower than that of the stripe state as one sees in Fig.~\ref{fig:CaCuOPdScalingZoom}~(b).
+Another limitation to be considered is the competition with the stripe and AFM order.
+As far as we restrict the on-site interaction within the {\it ab initio} range, the SC energy is always lower than that of the stripe state as one sees in Fig.~\ref{fig:CaCuOPdScalingZoom}~(b).
 Here, we show the competition with the C4S8 because it is established that the most severe competitor is the C4S8 state.
 However, the decreasing of energy difference, such as at ($\alpha=1.2$, $\xi=0$), where the difference is $\leq 2\, \text{meV}$, may result in the thermal destruction of the SC order.
-For $\xi\ge 0.2$ the SC is still a stable ground state, while at small $\xi$, $F_{\rm SC}$ becomes nearly the twice of the {\it ab initio} value for the doped CaCuO$_2$.
+For $\xi\ge 0.2$ the SC is still a stable ground state, while at small $\xi$, $F_{\rm SC}$ becomes nearly twice of the {\it ab initio} value for the doped CaCuO$_2$.

-The order parameter decreases when $U/|t_1|$ is too large as we see in Fig.~\ref{fig:CaCuOPdScalingZoom}~(a).
-This reduction was already pointed out on the level of the Hubbard model~\cite{yokoyama2013}.
-Although the asymptotic behavior in the limit $U/|t_1|\rightarrow \infty$ is not clear, the reduction itself may be easily understood from the suppression of charge fluctuation with increasing $U/|t_1|$, which also suppresses the quantum entanglement caused by the suppression of both spin singlet fluctuation and dynamical exciton generation as was reported in the literature~\cite{yokoyama2013,imada_suzuki2019}.
-It was pointed out that the enhanced quantum entanglement can be achieved by the fractionalization of electrons~\cite{imada_suzuki2019,imada_review2021}, which may be maximaized at the optimum $U/|t_1|$.
+The order parameter decreases when $U/|t_1|$ is too large {beyond the realistic range of the cuprates studied in this paper} as we see in Fig.~\ref{fig:CaCuOPdScalingZoom}~(a).
+This reduction was already pointed out on the level of the Hubbard model~\cite{yokoyama2013}. {The reduction at large $U/|t_1|$ is studied in Appendix~\ref{app:strong_coupling}, which shows nontrivial power-law dependence of $F_{\rm SC}$ on $U/|t_1|$.} The reduction itself may be easily understood on a qualitative level from the suppression of charge fluctuation with increasing $U/|t_1|$, which also suppresses the quantum entanglement caused by the suppression of both spin singlet fluctuation and dynamical exciton generation as was reported in the literature~\cite{yokoyama2013,imada_suzuki2019}.
+It was pointed out that the enhanced quantum entanglement can be achieved by the fractionalization of electrons~\cite{imada_suzuki2019,imada_review2021}, which may be maximized at the optimum $U/|t_1|$.